CynthiaGodoy/ORM-eCommerce-Back-End/README.md

-# Object-Relational Mapping (ORM): E-Commerce Back End
+# ORM: eCommerce Back-End

 ## Description

-The back end for an e-commerce site by modifying starter code using Express.js API to use Sequelize to interact with a MySQL database.
+The back end for an **Object Relational Mapping (ORM)** eCommerce site by modifying starter code using Express.js API to use Sequelize to interact with a MySQL database.
 Use Insomnia to check all routes.

 ## Installation
 [Initializer](https://docs.npmjs.com/cli/v8/commands/npm-init)